livelife4ursoul/task-app/README.md

 # task-app
-Make a list of tasks that need to be handled
-Ability to add or remove items
-Ability to cross items off list once completed
+Make a list of tasks that need to be handled with the ability to add or remove items and the ability to cross items off list once completed